Showing all 6 results

-Pickling type that is also great for fresh eating as a slicer cucumber.
+Pickling type that is also great for fresh eating.
 Addis Pickle was so productive, Sarah ate one almost every day for lunch from the single (under-watered) plant in the kitchen garden from late July into September.
 Dark green with white spines, 5–7” cylindrical fruit are good for processing.
 Bred in 1976 by R.L.
-Lower of North Carolina State University to have resistance to powdery mildew, downy mildew, anthracnose, angular leaf spot.
+Lower of North Carolina State University to have resistance to powdery mildew, downy mildew, anthracnose, and angular leaf spot.
 It is interesting that a southern bred cucumber performs so well in the Pacific Northwest, but it seems to be very widely adapted.

 Cucumber, Mideast Peace (Organic)$3.50–$12.50

 Middle Eastern/Mediterranean type cucumber – bright green skin, smooth, mild flavor – with amazing sweet flavor, texture, productivity and appearance.
 Nobody needs to grow the American type of cucumber – dark-green, bumpy, prone to bitterness – when there are delicious gems like this.
 Thin, light-green skin is remarkably tender yet durable.
 The 6-7″ fruits can be harvested small for pickling or sized up for salad and slicing.
 Early production and prolific even in cool weather.
 One interesting trait of Middle Eastern types is that they keep very well and taste great even when the skin gets a little wrinkled.
 A selection developed by Dr. Alan Kapuler of Peace Seeds in Corvallis, Oregon.

 Cucumber, Poinsett 76 (Organic)$3.50–$15.00